 Flooring: It is easier to install laminated wooden flooring when compared to vitrified tiles or marble.
-The boards are interlocked using a tongue and groove joint.
+You can interlock the boards using a tongue and groove joint.
 You can install laminate flooring on top of an existing floor, making them suitable for DIY refurbishment projects.

 Furniture & Wall Panels: You can also fix laminated sheets onto furniture using high-grade adhesives.
-Chipped or warped laminates on furniture need to be completely stripped off and replaced.
-It is best to hire professionals for this process as it requires some finesse.
+You’ve to replace chipped or warped laminates on furniture completely by stripping them off.
+It is best to hire professionals for this process, as it requires some finesse.

-Decorative laminates are perfect for everyday surfaces that see a lot of wear and tear — such as your living room or bedroom floor, table tops, cabinet shutters etc. They are also an inexpensive and eco-friendly alternative to solid wood products when it comes to flooring.
+Decorative laminates such as high gloss laminate and marble finish laminate are perfect for everyday surfaces that see a lot of wear and tear — such as your living room or bedroom floor, table tops, cabinet shutters etc. They are also an inexpensive alternative to solid wood products when it comes to flooring.
 Patterned versions are a great way to liven up your furniture and add some interest to a space.